barsanuphe/librarian/librariansync/README.md

 removes all collections, then adds the collections as defined in a calibre_plugin.json in the **extensions** folder.

+When *exporting collections*, a new file, exported_collections.json, is created from the current collections in the **extensions** folder.
+This file can be backed up, modified, and used to *rebuild collections* (if renamed *collections.json*).

-Allow for a few seconds for the Kindle database and interface to reflect the changes made.
+Always allow for a few seconds for the Kindle database and interface to reflect the changes made.

 ### collections.json example